The Death of Caesar Jean Leon Gerome How did the Roman Republic become an Empire

 Hence why after returning from the Jugurthine War in 105 BC Marius was soon reappointed consul, and given command of the Roman forces against the dangerous marauding Germanic tribes of the Teutones and the Cimbri.
 He was elected consul a staggering five years in a row from 104 – 100 BC, completely contravening the tradition that nobody could hold it twice within 10 years.
 But the confidence Rome placed in him turned out to be well-founded: he commanded with distinction and by 101 BC had destroyed them completely.

 His last years were spent battling, and losing to, his younger rival Sulla.
 When Marius died in 88 BC it was with a whimper rather than a bang.
 A tribune had tried to get Marius voted to the command against Mithridates.
 But Sulla had marched to Rome to stop this from happening.
-Delirious on his deathbed, the near 70-year-old Marius nevertheless believed he had been appointed general.
+Delirious on his deathbed, the nearly 70-year-old Marius nevertheless believed he had been appointed general.
 However misplaced, it was perhaps fitting testament to the faith people had shown in him throughout his career.

 Gnaus Pompey Magnus: Rome’s Proto-Emperor